WETTENTLLC/tooch-music-page/README.md

 # Tooch Music Page

-A music artist website for TOOCHMAGOOCH (AKA MRS. MUNYsUNN) featuring a unique visual design with floating photo bubbles, a lollipop-shaped music player, and more.
+A music artist website for Tooch Magooch (AKA MRS. MUNYsUNN) featuring a unique visual design with floating photo bubbles, a lollipop-shaped music player, and more.

 ## Features